How Science Has Been Used to Control the Weather Since the end of WWII

 In the 1940s, scientists began experimenting with various methods to control the weather, especially during times of war and conflict.
 The Cold War and post-war periods saw rapid advancements in technology, many of which led to breakthroughs in atmospheric manipulation.
 These efforts to control the skies were not just about taming nature but also served strategic, military, and even political objectives.

-If you're intrigued by this fascinating subject, Robert Child's documentary, Weather and Warfare: Millennia to Modern Time, currently streaming on Tubi, offers a deep dive into the history of weather modification and its connection to warfare.
+If you're intrigued by this fascinating subject, my documentary, Weather and Warfare: Millennia to Modern Time, currently streaming on Tubi, offers a deep dive into the history of weather modification and its connection to warfare.
 Here, we explore how science has been used to control the weather since the 1940s, with a focus on military projects, ethical debates, and the future of weather manipulation.
+Read the rest of the article.

 Tuesday